 For more information on planning an Oregon Coastal road trip, read our itinerary now.

 If you are short on time, then we recommend skipping Astoria and making the 1.5 hrs long trip to Cannon Beach.

-You get to see the famous sea stacks, play on the beach, and enjoy a day along the coast.
+You get to see the famous sea stacks, play on the beach, and enjoy a day along the coast in Pacific northwest.